You can translate the document:

 'trace');

-It is important to remember to change these categories back to error once the error has been diagnosed and solved.
+It is important to remember to change these categories back to ERRORonce the issue has been diagnosed and resolved.

 For example, let’s see the log written when the user “John Smith (jsmith)” tries to login: